 One of Aaron Robinson’s best qualities as a prospect in the 2021 NFL Draft is his physicality at the cornerback position.
 However, there is the potential that becomes one of his biggest concerns at the NFL level.
 He can be very grabby which is likely to lead to penalties.
 This was evident in not only his college film but during practice at the Senior Bowl.

 Although he has the ability to mirror receivers with decent athleticism, it would be a stretch to say he is fast.
 A lack of top-end speed could limit his coverage ability against faster receivers in the NFL.
+He ran a 4.39 at his pro day, but he doesn’t always play to that speed.

 As always, it’s important not to focus on statistics when analyzing prospects.
 However, you would like to see him turn some of the pass breakups into interceptions.
 I witnessed some plays where it appeared that catching the ball would have been possible.
 Yet, it was merely deflected away.